 The democratization of data science and the increasing importance of “citizen” data scientists.

-Big Data is on the rise, and with it has come a growing demand for skilled data scientists.
-The shortage of data scientists has created a big challenge for businesses implementing AI and ML initiatives, creating bottlenecks and slowing time to production.
-In 2019, we will begin to see the rise of new data science platforms that will significantly simplify tasks that formerly could only be completed by data scientists.
-Data science process automation unlock data science for non data scientists, like BI engineers, data engineers, business analysts and allows data scientists to focus on complex and high-value projects.
-Democratization of data science through automation empowers enterprises to not only accelerate but establish the culture of data-driven decision making across the entire organizations.
+In 2019, we will begin to see the rise of new data science platforms that will significantly simplify tasks that could formerly only be completed by data scientists.
+Now, data science process automation has unlocked data science accessibility for non- data scientists, such as BI engineers, data engineers, and business analysts.
+It allows data scientists to focus on more complex and high-value projects.
+Democratization of data science through automation empowers enterprises to not only accelerate, but establish the culture of data-driven decision making across entire organizations.

 Data science tasks will become a 5-minute operation and deliver business values in days.

 Gone are the days of waiting several months for a data science project.
 In 2019, we are going to see a transformation in how businesses implement and optimize their AI and machine learning initiatives.
-New data science automation platforms offer a single, seamless platform that enables companies to accelerate, democratize, and operationalize the entire data science process – from raw data through feature engineering to machine learning – eliminating the most time-consuming and labor- and skill-intensive tasks of data science.
-As a result, what once took months to complete, now will take only days, significantly accelerating time to value for AI and machine learning initiatives.
+New data science automation platforms offer a single, seamless platform that enables companies to accelerate, democratize, and operationalize the entire data science process – from raw data through feature engineering to machine learning – eliminating the most time-consuming and labor- and skill-intensive tasks.
+As a result, projects that once took months to complete will now take only days.
+This will significantly accelerate the time to value for AI and machine learning initiatives.

 Operationalizing data science will become the next challenge.

-While business are realizing that AI and machine learning can help drive business transformation, AI and machine learning models can only generate business value when they are fully operationalized and put into production.
-The traditional approach to data science is time-consuming and resource-intensive, resulting in many data science projects either chopped or ending up as one-time reports.
-In the next year, model operationalization as well as model development will be significantly simplified by automation.
-New data science automation platforms will enable enterprises to deploy, operate and maintain data science processes in production with minimal efforts, helping companies maximize their AI and ML investments.
+While businesses are realizing that AI and machine learning can help drive business transformation, AI and ML models can only generate business value when they are fully operationalized and put into production.
+The traditional approach to data science is time-consuming and resource-intensive, resulting in many data science projects either cut, or ending up as one-time reports.
+In the next year, model operationalization, as well as model development, will be significantly simplified by automation.
+New data science automation platforms will enable enterprises to deploy, operate and maintain these improved processes in production helping companies maximize their AI and ML investments.